smartheim/ohx-os/ohx_fs/readme.md

 # OHX Root FS

-This directory structure is located on its own partition and is read/write mounted.
+This directory structure is located on its own partition and is read/write mounted on /var.

-## First Boot Provisioning

-Some software packages and containers need to be installed and some scripts to be started on the very first boot.
-Those can be found in the "provisioning" directory.

-As soon as all software packages are installed and docker containers imported a file "done" is created within that directory.
-The startup service will not perform those actions again when that file is found.
+All OHX specific directories and files are located in ./ohx.

 ## File access
 * Only root can access the "provisioning" directory.